logo for matrixlab-examples.com

 Third step:

-Divide the result above by delta x.
+Divide the result above by the small value delta x.

 The result is the numerical derivative of your function.